 There are variations on how you determine the hole winner as well.
 Traditionally, a hole is won by the low net score, but you can also use the second team member score as the tiebreaker.
 Another and more aggressive version would be to use both team members’ scores and award two points per hole.
 These options aim to ensure that all players contribute to the outcome of the game.

-You can start play on any hole, but the IN match is always the front nine, the OUT match is the back nine, and the TOT match is the full course.
+You can start play on any hole, but the OUT match is always the front nine, the IN match is the back nine, and the TOT match is the full course.
 The winner of each match wins the match bet.
 Nassau is suited for all handicap levels, but when making teams, it is best to pair the high and low handicappers together.